Smrevilo/ANNDL-Challenges/README.md

 * Trainning: It has the notebooks used for trainning the best model (0.94 accuracy)

 Most folders have an additional sub-folder that's called experiments which contains notebooks used for the intermediate models generated.

+Additionally, there is the notebook model_comparison which describes synthetically some of the different network architectures that was explored.